SoWieMarkus/TrackmaniaCOTDBot/README.md

 ### How to get the results of a cup of the day using the trackmania.io API

-The first information I need to get the result of a cup is the `competion id` of the cup
+The first information I need to get the result of a cup is the `competition id` of the cup

 ### Get the competition Id